GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 .. image:: media_rgp/rgp_details_panel_5.png

-If the user selects a layout transition, the details panel will show information relating to the layout transition as shown below:
+If the user selects a layout transition, the details side panel will show information relating to the layout transition as shown below:

 .. image:: media_rgp/rgp_details_panel_4.png